-- Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results; - Perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician;

-- Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician; - Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services; - Demonstrate appropriate communication skills with patients and colleagues; - Act in a professional and ethical manner; - Provide patient education related to medical ultrasound and/or other diagnostic vascular techniques, and promote principles of good health.
+- Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results; - Perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician; - Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician; - Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services; - Demonstrate appropriate communication skills with patients and colleagues; - Act in a professional and ethical manner; - Faciliates communication and education to elicit patient cooperation and understanding of expectations and responds to questions regarding sonographic examination.

-The four learning concentrations are:
+The Major learning concentrations in Sonography are:

 - 1. Abdominal Extended

 - 2. Obstetrics and Gynecology

 - 3. Adult Echocardiography (including adult congenital)

-- 4. Pediatric Echocardiography (including adult congenital and fetal)

-- 5. Vascular
+- 4. Pediatric Echocardiography (including adult congenital and fetal) - 5.
+Vascular Technology

 The person with health care needs and the student with learning needs comprise the central focus for curriculum development.
 The Diagnostic Medical Sonography process is used as a framework for critical thinking and sonography practice.
 Concepts that provide further structure for the development of sonography knowledge and competencies are wellness- illness; basic needs; teaching-learning; communication; and caring.
-This program of learning prepares the graduate of the determined accelerated certificate program for the roles of provider of care, manager of care, and member of the profession of sonography within a variety of structured health care settings.
+This program of learning prepares the graduate of the determined certificate program for the roles of provider of care, manager of care, and member of the profession of sonography within a variety of structured health care settings.